Eugenie Bouchard: 2012: Junior Wimbledon champion

 Bouchard reached the semifinals of the junior Australian Open for the second straight year, but lost to Yulia Putintseva.
 Bouchard won her first professional doubles title at the $50k tournament in Dothan, Alabama with partner Jessica Pegula.
 She defeated fellow Canadians Sharon Fichman and Marie-Ève Pelletier in the final.
 In May, Bouchard won her third professional singles title at the $10k in Båstad with a win in the final over Katharina Lehnert.
-She won the next week her second straight ITF title in Båstad, when she defeated Milana Špremo in the final.
-Bouchard won the junior singles title at Wimbledon with a victory over third seed Elina Svitolina.
-She became the first Canadian ever, junior or pro, to win a Grand Slam in singles.
+The following week, she won her second straight ITF title in Båstad, where she defeated Milana Špremo in the final.
+Bouchard won the junior singles title at Wimbledon defeating third seed Elina Svitolina.
+She became the first Canadian ever, junior or pro, to win a major in singles.
 She also won the doubles title for the second straight year, this time with American Taylor Townsend, beating Belinda Bencic and Ana Konjuh in the final.

-At the end of July, Bouchard won her second $25k tournament and fifth singles title of her career at the Challenger de Granby.
+At the end of July, Bouchard won her second $25k and fifth singles title of her career at the Challenger de Granby.
 She defeated fellow Canadian and defending champion, Stéphanie Dubois, in the final.
 She played a week later at the Washington Open where she was awarded a wildcard for the main draw.
-Bouchard made it to the first WTA quarterfinal of her career, where she was defeated by Sloane Stephens.
+Bouchard made it to the first WTA Tour quarterfinal of her career, but was defeated by Sloane Stephens.
 At the Rogers Cup, she upset former world No. 11, Shahar Pe'er, in the first round.
 She then lost in the next round to 2011 French Open champion Li Na.
 Bouchard reached her first $50k final at the Saguenay Challenger, but lost to Madison Keys.
-The following week, she won her first 50k at the Toronto Challenger.
+The following week, she won her first $50k title at the Toronto Challenger.
 She reached the doubles final as well.
-At her last tournament of the season, Bouchard lost to Jacqueline Cako and Natalie Pluskota in the doubles final of a $75k in Phoenix.
+At her last tournament of the season, Bouchard lost to Jacqueline Cako and Natalie Pluskota in the doubles final of the $75k Phoenix Classic.
 Bouchard finished the season ranked No. 144 in the world.